Clinical Psychology Admission information

 Regrettably, it is not possible to interview students prior to our initial review of applications.
 Students who have specific questions not answered by this website and that of the Graduate School may call the program at 607-777-2334.
 Students with clinical research interests that are closely tied to the work of a specific faculty member are encouraged to contact that individual for more information.
 However, you should note that admission decisions ultimately reflect the evaluations of all the clinical program faculty as well as any specific faculty member with whom your interests appear to match.

 The Clinical program admits new students only once a year, that being at the beginning of the fall semester.
-All application materials should be submitted to the Admissions Office of the Graduate School by December 1, 2015.
-Note: Both the standard GRE (verbal, quantitative and writing) and the psychology subject test scores are required.
+All application materials should be submitted to the Admissions Office of the Graduate School by December 1, 2017.
+Note: The standard GRE (verbal, quantitative and writing) is required.
+The psychology subject test scores are recommended but not required.
 After applications have been received, the clinical faculty as a whole reviews all applications and makes initial decisions regarding whom to invite for an interview; approximately one in five applicants are invited to interview.
 Two days (usually a Friday and the following Monday) are set aside for interviews and short-listed applicants are invited to come for one of these days.
 The interview process, which is designed to be a positive experience to allow candidates to obtain an objective impression of the strengths and weaknesses of our program, will be explained at the time the invitation is extended.
 Some students request telephone interviews, however, these do not allow the applicant to gain a good sense of our program and are therefore discouraged.